FEISystems/ms-macwis-prototype/README.md

 Gary brings over 10 years of experience consulting with child welfare systems and programs in multiple states.
 Additionally, he has over five years of experience working with child care systems, programs, and policies in Ohio.
 Liz has more than 25 years of experience in the field of human services.
 Her background includes direct practice and program development and management, policy analysis, legal advocacy, research, and training.
 She has an in-depth knowledge of foster care and adoption practice and policy, public benefits law, and special education law.

 It is worth noting that the interviews with Gary and Liz did not just consist of discussions about the topic, but rather the team demonstrated a functioning system at that time and obtained valuable feedback that was then translated into additional requirements used to enhance the prototype.
-Notes, findings, and ideas for enhancement from the interviews can be found in <LINK RMF Linked Files | Meeting Notes | User_Interviews_Notes.PDF>.
+Notes, findings, and ideas for enhancement from the interviews can be found in [Meeting Notes](./artifacts/Meeting Notes/User_Interviews_Notes.PDF).

 **Parent Perspective**